simurgh9/simurgh9.github.io/raw/blog/daydreams_to_research.md

 mathematical proof.

-To my surprise, the general problem of making the exact change for different coin sets is actually a very hard one.
+To my surprise, the general problem of making the exact change for different currencies is actually a very hard one.
 What do I mean general?
 Well, I only solved the problem for the common coins in the US.
-What about the countries with coins of different worth?
+What about the countries with the coins of different worth?
 Actually, this tosses the whole idea of the greedy algorithms out of the window.

 Have you ever wondered why the US has coins worth one, five, ten and twenty-five cents?
 Why not something, e. g., a twelve cents coin?
 Because as it turns out, there are other people who have thought about this problem way before I did.
-They knew that certain set of coin-denominations allow for greedy algorithms while others do not!
+They knew that certain sets of coin-denominations allow for greedy algorithms while others do not!

 Take the example of a twelve-cents coin.
-If we need to make fifteen cents and we go about it the same greedy way, we pick the 1 twelve-cents coin, and 3 pence.
-That is four coins.
-But clearly, the optimal set of coins here is a dime and a nickel (two coins).
+If I need to make fifteen cents and I go about it the same greedy way, I pick a twelve-cents coin, and three pence.
+That is 4 coins.
+But clearly, the optimal set of coins here is a dime and a nickel (2 coins).
 The greedy approach fails.

 Those familiar with the jargon, finding the optimal set of coins to make the exact change is an instance of the knapsack problem known to